fenago/python-networking-sysadmins/scripting/lab_guides/Lab_17.md

 directory (if you did not mention the path) where you run your Python script.

-You can open those images by directly accessing[]{#id326132513 .indexterm} that directory or you can also use following method to open those generated images using `matplotlib`.
+You can open those images by directly accessing that directory or you can also use following method to open those generated images using `matplotlib`.
 Now, we will look at an example to open saved figures.
 For that, create a script called `open_image.py` and write the following content in it: